astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 The vertical axis is all the events that occur at $x=0$.
 A vertical worldline represents an object at rest.
 Let's say I am an observer at rest at the origin, so my worldline is the vertical axis.
-If I switch into a primed reference frame moving to the right at $v_R$, each successive event will shift further to the left, as I pass further and futher to the right.
+If I consider the perspective of my friend Dave, who is in a primed reference frame moving to the right at $v_R$, each successive event on my worldline will shift further to his left, as Dave moves further and futher to the right.
 So the original axis will tilt left in the primed frame.
-Furthermore, as I walk to the right, successive events that were previously to my right will now move right next to me.
-If I draw my worldline on the original spacetime diagram, it will be a rightward tilting line, and so this line will be the vertical axis in the new frame.
+Furthermore, as Dave walks to the right, successive events that are to my right will now be right next to Dave.
+If I were to draw Dave's worldline on my spacetime diagram, it would be a rightward tilting line, and so this line will be the vertical axis in Dave's primed frame.

 Therefore, if I want to draw the set of events on the unprimed frame that will be the vertical axis in a primed frame, I will draw a tilted axis with a slope of $1/\beta_R$.
-My speed is distance over time, but the spacetime diagram puts time on the vertical axis, so "rise over run" implies a slope of one over speed.
-The faster the relative speed of the primed frame, the more tilted the new axis line will be, up to a speed (and therefore slope) of 1, since I can't go faster than light.
+Dave's (relative) speed is distance over time, but the spacetime diagram puts time on the vertical axis, so "rise over run" implies a slope of one over speed.
+The faster the relative speed of the primed frame, the more tilted the new axis line will be, up to a speed (and therefore slope) of 1, since Dave can't go faster than light.

 ```{warning}
 I stress that this axis is only tilted in the original, unprimed,